The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: Frobenius--stable versions of CM, rationality and GR vanishing

 \begin{example} Let $k$ be an $F$-finite field.
 We follow the notations from \cite{kk-singbook}*{Section 3.1}.
 Given a normal projective variety $Z$ over $k$ and an ample line bundle $L$, we define $X=C_a(Z, L) \coloneqq \Spec_k \bigoplus_{n \geq 0} H^0(Z, L^{\otimes n})$ to be the affine cone over $Z$ (with respect to $L$) and we denote by $v$ its vertex.

-\begin{claim} If $Z$ is regular, then $f \colon Y:=BC_a(Z,L) \to X$ is a log resolution and $R^if_*\omega_Y \sim_{C} 0$ for $i>0$. \end{claim}
+\begin{claim} If $Z$ is regular, then $f \colon Y\coloneqq \Spec_Z \bigoplus_{m \geq 0} L^{\otimes m} \to X$ is a log resolution and $R^if_*\omega_Y \sim_{C} 0$ for $i>0$. \end{claim}

-\begin{proof}[Proof of the Claim] Let $E$ be the exceptional divisor of $f$, which is isomorphic to $Z$.
+\begin{proof}[Proof of the Claim] Fix an integer $e > 0$, and let $E$ be the exceptional divisor of $f$, which is isomorphic to $Z$.
 We have $\MO_{Y}/\MO_Y(-mE) \cong \mathcal{O}_{mE}$ for every $m \geq 1$.
 By the theorem on formal functions (\cite{stacks-project}*{Tag \href{https://stacks.math.columbia.edu/tag/02OC}{02OC}}) we have the following commutative diagram, where the vertical arrows are isomorphisms: